Fixing America In 500 Words Or

 CHRIST: Simply Greek for “Messiah”.
 It is unknown whether the authors of the New Testament used the Greek “Christ” or the Hebrew “Messiah” (or both).
 It was likely common in their society to use Hebrew,

 Aramaic, Greek and Latin words, even when speaking or writing in only one of these languages, similar to how today many European language words have over time been assimilated into modern English and, Spanish in particular is

 often commonly included along with English in the same telephone messages and product instructions.
 Thus, “Jesus Christ” should always be understood to mean Jesus Messiah and when reversed, meaning Messiah Jesus.
 When

 simply “Christ” is used, this should be understood to mean “Messiah”.
-There is no difference between “Christ” and “Messiah” anywhere in the New Testament.
+There is no difference between "Messiah" and "Christ" anywhere in the New Testament.

 CHRISTIAN: Paul never once refers to himself as a “christian”, while at least five times in the New Testament he refers to himself as a follower of the “way”.
-The “way” (or "the way") was considered to
+The “way” was considered to

 be a revolutionary new “way” of life, centered on the true communism of sharing all things in common and distributing to each according to need, the opposite of both Roman, Greek and modern capitalist